 The radiography program is two years in length.
 Students may take one year of liberal arts and science courses before starting the professional sequence of courses.

 Eligibility Requirements to Begin the Professional Sequence of Courses:

 After admission to the University, students must meet the following requirements by the published deadline to begin the professional sequence of courses.

 - Students should review the Physical Capability Requirements Document, which is located on the Radiography Program website, to be certain that they can meet all physical requirements of the profession.

 - Status as an active associate degree radiography student taking courses at the University when ready to begin the professional sequence of courses.

 - Overall (accumulative) GPA of 2.5 is required for admittance to the Radiography Program

 - BIOL 2400 General Anatomy and Physiology with Lab

-- The following courses must have been completed with a grade of C or better, or be in progress at the time of application.
-Courses in progress at the time of application must be completed with a grade of C or better by the end of the application term.
+- The following course must have been completed with a grade of C or better, or be in progress at the time of application.
+If in progress at the time of application, it must be completed with a grade of C or better by the end of the application term.

-- Successful completion of the above prerequisite courses is defined as:
+- Successful completion of the prerequisite course and supporting courses are defined as:

 - A grade of C or better is required.

-- General Anatomy and Physiology, Human Disease and the Math Elective may each only be repeated once.
+- General Anatomy and Physiology may each only be repeated once.

 - A grade of “W” is considered a repeat.